heracle/computer_vision/README.md

 1. Delete X width and Y height pixels from the image while keeping the most interesting content
 2. Inserting X width and Y height pixels in the image
 3. Amplification of the content with a factor of +x%
-4. Delete any convex pily line in the received image
+4. Delete any convex poly line in the received image

 For more details, just run the binary and the cobra command will provide a description for all the available commands.